tomvandig/schema-lang/readme.md

 ]);
 ```

-The resulting `LayeredEcs` has two layers, with `upper` taking precedence in the composition over all data present in `lower`.
+The resulting `LayeredECS` has two layers, with `upper` taking precedence in the composition over all data present in `lower`.
 By flipping the order of the layers in the constructor of `LayeredECS`, the reverse can be achieved.
 In general, layers with higher priority, or precedence, should have a higher index in the provided array.

 As an example for how the composition works we can create four entities spread over the upper and lower layer, and see what the composition returns.
 The entities are: